Julia Rose Grabs Her Booty In New Pic On Instagram

 The model wore her hair down and brushed her locks in front of her shoulders and her makeup application included mascara and pink lipstick.

 Directly behind her was a large aquarium with a rock formation in the middle with green plants.
-Small colorful fish swam about, some which were blue and pink.
-Further beyond that was a table with three shelves on the side that glowed with a blue neon light.
+Small colorful fish swam about, some of which were blue and pink.
+Further beyond that was a table with three shelves on the side that glowed with blue neon light.

 Julia’s face, booty, and left leg were well-lit in the photo and her skin looked flawless.